trungpqml/Predicting-Boston-Housing-Prices/README.md

 ### Code

 The code is provided in the `boston_housing.ipynb` notebook file.
 You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file for the program.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
+Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for manipulating.

 ### Run